Icon Crear Crear

 16

-half spins a one
+a one half spins

 The thrower typically takes - and - - before releasing the discus .